Where Are GPS Tracking Devices Placed On Cars?

 Worst Place To Hide A GPS Tracker

 Although there are a number of great placement locations inside a vehicle that will provide above the satisfactory line of sight and GPS signal acquisition there are also some placement options that would be deemed less than satisfactory and can, therefore, result in poor reception and inaccurate data.
 One of the most common questions people investing in GPS tracking hardware ask is if they can place the tracker inside the trunk of the target vehicle.
-Although some makes and models of vehicles have shown to provide satisfactory GPS signals in this location the general rule is to not place the tracker there.
+Although some makes and models of vehicles have been shown to provide satisfactory GPS signals in this location the general rule is to not place the tracker there.
 When a GPS tracking device is surrounded by metal or concrete it will not be able to grab onto the low-level radio signals transmitted from the satellites in the sky and that can not only provide inaccurate data but also drain the battery life of the device.
 When using any GPS tracker covertly the best thing to do if possible is to put it in the hidden location and then test the tracking device to make sure the data is accurate and reads clearly.

 For additional details regarding the best way to secretly track a vehicle please click here.

-I Found a GPS Tracker in My Car
+I Found a GPS Tracker in My Car [Now What?]

 Satellite technology provides the global community with a number of benefits that most people simply could not imagine living without.
 Not long ago in the not too distant past, people used to write directions on a piece of paper if they wanted to travel somewhere in an unfamiliar location.
 Now, people simply type in an address using a program such as Google Maps or Google Earth to navigate them to their destination of choice.
-They can even search hotels, gas stations and restaurants using apps that rely on GPS tracking.
-Although GPS provides a wealth of benefits and positives, the technology can be used maliciously by stalkers, disgruntled lovers and others.
+They can even search hotels, gas stations, and restaurants using apps that rely on GPS tracking.
+Although GPS provides a wealth of benefits and positives, the technology can be used maliciously by stalkers, disgruntled lovers, and others.
 In an effort to promote the safe and responsible use of GPS vehicle tracking technology, here are some helpful tips for anyone who believes that there is a tracker in their car.